 Using the equity method, investments in associated companies are carried in the balance sheet at cost as adjusted for post-acquisition changes in the Company's share of the net assets of the associated company.
 Goodwill connected with an associated company is included in the carrying value of the investment and not subjected to scheduled amortization.
-The income statement includes the Company's portion of the success of the associated company.
-Changes recognized directly in the equity capital of the associated company are recognized by the Company in proportion to its shareholding and - where applicable - reported in "Changes in shareholders' equity".
+The income statement includes the Company's portion of the success of the associated company are recognized by the Company in proportion to its shareholding and - where applicable - reported in "Changes in shareholders' equity".
 Profits and losses from transactions between the Company and the associated company are eliminated in proportion to the shareholding in the associated company.